antoinediez/Sisyphe/doc/_build/html/_sources/background.rst.txt

 The SiSyPHE library
 ========================

 The present implementation is based on recent libraries originally developed for machine learning purposes to significantly accelerate such tensor (array) computations, namely the `PyTorch <https://github.com/pytorch/pytorch>`_ package and the `KeOps <https://www.kernel-operations.io/keops/index.html>`_ library.
+Using the KeOps framework, the kernel matrix is a **symbolic matrix** defined by a mathematical formula and no approximation is required in the computation of the interactions (up to the time discretization).
+The SiSyPHE library speeds up both traditional Python and low-level CPU implementations by **one to three orders of magnitude**.
+Although the library is mainly intended to be used on a GPU, the implementation is fully functional on the CPU with a significant gain in efficiency.

-The **versatile object-oriented Python interface** is well suited to the comparison of new and classical many-particle models, enabling ambitious numerical experiments and leading to novel conjectures.
-The SiSyPHE library speeds up both traditional Python and low-level implementations by **one to three orders of magnitude**.
+Moreover, the **versatile object-oriented Python interface** is well suited to the comparison and study of new and classical many-particle models.
+This aspect is fundamental in applications in order to conduct ambitious numerical experiments in a systematic framework, even for particles with a complex structure and with a significantly reduced computational cost